TritonDataCenter/sdc-cloudapi/docs/index.md

 **Field**   | **Type** | **Description**
 ----------- | -------- | ---------------
-id          | UUID     | Unique id for this machine name        | String   | The "friendly" name for this machine type        | String   | (deprecated) The type of machine (virtualmachine or smartmachine) brand       | String   | (v8.0+) The type of machine (e.g. lx) state       | String   | The current state of this machine (e.g. running) image       | String   | The image id this machine was provisioned with memory      | Number   | The amount of RAM this machine has (in MiB) disk        | Number   | The amount of disk this machine has (in MiB) metadata    | Object[String => String] | Any additional metadata this machine has tags        | Object[String => String] | Any tags this machine has created     | ISO8601 date | When this machine was created updated     | ISO8601 date | When this machine's details was last updated docker      | Boolean  | Whether this machine is a Docker container, if present ips         | Array[String] | The IP addresses this machine has networks    | Array[String] | The network UUIDs of the nics this machine has primaryIp   | String   | IP address of the primary nic of this machine firewall_enabled | Boolean  | Whether firewall rules are enforced on this machine compute_node | String  | UUID of the server on which the machine is located package     | String   | The id or name of the package used to create this machine dns_names   | Array[String] | DNS names of the machine
+id          | UUID     | Unique id for this instance name        | String   | The "friendly" name for this instance type        | String   | (deprecated) The type of instance (virtualmachine or smartmachine) brand       | String   | (v8.0+) The type of instance (e.g. lx) state       | String   | The current state of this instance (e.g. running) image       | String   | The image id this instance was provisioned with memory      | Number   | The amount of RAM this instance has (in MiB) disk        | Number   | The amount of disk this instance has (in MiB) metadata    | Object[String => String] | Any additional metadata this instance has tags        | Object[String => String] | Any tags this instance has created     | ISO8601 date | When this instance was created updated     | ISO8601 date | When this instance's details was last updated docker      | Boolean  | Whether this instance is a Docker container, if present ips         | Array[String] | The IP addresses this instance has networks    | Array[String] | The network UUIDs of the nics this instance has primaryIp   | String   | IP address of the primary nic of this instance firewall_enabled | Boolean  | Whether firewall rules are enforced on this instance compute_node | String  | UUID of the server on which the instance is located package     | String   | The id or name of the package used to create this instance dns_names   | Array[String] | DNS names of the instance

 ### Errors